bhranthrok/smart-queue/README.md

 <img width="480" height="262" alt="image" src="https://github.com/user-attachments/assets/53415610-4230-4b8e-a24d-48f7c2df1c9d" />

 ## Become a Beta Tester!
 SmartQueue is currently in **closed beta**.
-If you are interested in trying it out, please contact me with the email address you use with your Spotify account.
+If you are interested in trying it out, please contact me with the email address associated with your Spotify account.
 Either on Discord @Bhranthrok or by email: `luizcauetcastilla@gmail.com`

 Once whitelisted, you will be able to access it at: https://smart-queue-beta.vercel.app/